 Hot Tips: Fresh seafood!
 You're right on the water, so the fish isn't going to get any fresher.
 Local Albacore tuna and salmon are favorites.

 As a university city, Victoria has its fair share of pubs and a handful of lounges and nightclubs.
 The majority of them are located right downtown.
 Younger crowds may want to head closer to the University where nightlife is geared towards this academic crowd.
 Although Victoria is geographically far from the UK, the impact the British have had on the city cannot be missed as you sip a pint in a cozy pub.

 Hot Tips: Nightlife tends to be slightly more spread out, so you may need to take public transportation or a taxi to get to your destination.

 Government Street, Trounce Alley, Bastion Square, Market Square, Fort Street, Chinatown, Old Town and Oak Bay Village are delightful areas of Victoria where you will find everything from boutique shops, familiar brand stores and unique trinkets that will remind you of your visit to this seaside city.
 Aside from Oak Bay Village, these other shopping districts are a short distance apart and are very walkable.

-Locally designed apparel or art from one of the boutique shops downtown.
+Hot Tips: Locally designed apparel or art from one of the boutique shops downtown.